 “I’ve charmed it so that it will stay in bloom for over a year, as long as you keep it in water,” I explained.
 Avrille looked up at me, her eyes shining.

-I couldn’t help but smile, now knowing from her words that she hoped we would still be together then.
-“Of course,” I replied, taking her in my arms gently as to not crush the rose, “But I hope that by then you’ll be able to do that yourself.”
+I couldn’t help but smile, understanding from her words that she hoped we would still be together when that time came.
+“Of course,” I replied, taking her in my arms gently as to not crush the flower, “But I hope by then, you will be able to do that yourself.”

-After holding each other for a few minutes Avrille sat beside me at my desk while I marked some homework.
-Her curiosity getting the better of her, she slowly opened and read the students’ valentines one by one.
-I was slightly interested in what they said as well, and if any students had been brave enough to sign their names, but I did not ask since I knew Avrille would want to guard the students’ privacy.
+After holding each other for a few moments, Avrille sat beside me at my desk while I marked some homework.
+Her curiosity getting the better of her, she systematically opened and read the students’ valentines one by one.
+I was rather interested to know what they said, as well, and if any students had been brave enough to sign their names, but I didn’t ask since I knew Avrille would want to guard the students’ privacy.
 A few times Avrille laughed out loud, shaking her head in disbelief, but then would quickly stash the valentine back into her bag without any explanation.

 “You mean you have in the past?!”
-Avrille exclaimed incredulously, dropping her chair forward in her surprise.
+Avrille exclaimed, dropping her chair forward in her surprise.

-“No, I mean, it’s just that I always figured that the students would be too scared of you to, you know, think about you in that way.”
+“No, it’s just that I figured the students would be too scared of you to, you know, think about you in that way.”